top of page

 Research Impact Outside of Academia:

-In 2015 and 2021, colleagues and I succeeded in nominating the increase of the conservation status of Palm Cockatoos twice under the Australian government’s EPBC Act.
+In 2015 and 2021, colleagues and I succeeded in nominating the increase of the conservation status of Palm Cockatoos twice at the state level.
 This Endangered-level status, in combination with my 2022 first-author paper (in Australian Field Ornithology) on the gold standard of Palm Cockatoo nest surveys, have resulted in the rejection of an unsatisfactory EIS (Environmental Impact Statement) for a large mine on Cape York (pers. anonymous employee at Dept. of Environment and Science).
 This paper, produced in collaboration with Rio Tinto (Australia’s 3rd largest materials company (ASX)), is now used for all of Rio Tinto’s ‘pre-clear’ (before land-clearing) ecological surveys for Palm Cockatoos during their mining operations on Cape York Peninsula, Qld.
-Moreover, I am a national leader in science communication, with up to 50 radio interviews and 12 TV interviews annually (reaching 4.1 billion people worldwide in 2023 alone), plus many long-standing, frequent and professional STEM education endeavours.
+Moreover, I am a national leader in science communication, with over 50 radio interviews and 12 TV interviews in 2023 alone (reaching 4.1 billion people worldwide in that year), plus many long-standing, frequent and professional STEM education endeavours.
 I was also the 8th most read author in The Conversation from UQ (Sept.
 2021 – Sept.
 2022, The Conversation dashboard).
 My appointment in 2022–present as the Communications Officer for IUCN’s Snake Specialist Group increases the benefit of my snake-related expertise internationally.

 bottom of page